josmar-crwdstffng/angular/aio/content/guide/component/component-dynamic-load.md

-# Example: Dynamically load a component
+# Dynamically load a component

 A template in a component is not always fixed.
 Angular provides an API to dynamically load a component at runtime.